FriedDruit/tri-perfect/README.md

 Creating algorithms in javascript and Haskell to search for more tri-perfect numbers.

-a perfect number is a number that when all its factors are added up, it is equal to 2 * that number.
+a perfect number is a number that when all of its factors are added up, it is equal to 2 * that number.

 i.e: 6